dolthub/dolt/doc/decent/about.md

 scans, reads, and updates.

 Unlike any other database, Noms has built-in multiparty sync and conflict resolution.
+This feature makes Noms a very good fit for P2P decentralized applications.

 Any number of dapp peers in a P2P network can concurrently modify the same logical Noms database, and continuously and efficiently sync their changes with each other.
 All peers will converge to the same state.